Rational function approximation with normalized positive denominators: Rational Bernstein Denominator Algorithm

-Sobolev orthogonal polynomials are orthogonal with respect to this inner product, with notable examples being classical orthogonal polynomials, as their derivatives are also orthogonal.
-In particular for the finite domain $\Omega=[0, 1]$ the shifted Jacobi polynomials, $\widetilde{P}_n^{(a,b)}(x)$, defined on $[0,1]$ with $a, b > -1$, satisfies the relation
+Remarkably, classical orthogonal polynomials are orthogonal with respect to the Sobolev inner product.
+In particular, the shifted Jacobi polynomials, $\widetilde{P}_n^{(a,b)}(x)$, defined on $[0,1]$ are orthogonal on the domain $[0, 1]$.
+Taking them as the basis functions for $\PP_N$, with coefficients $\{a_n\}_{n=0}^N$, gives the asymptotic expression